3c7/yaramanager/README.md

   --help  Show this message and exit.

 Commands:
-  add     Add a new rule to the database. config  Review and change yaramanager configuration. db      Manage your databases del     Delete a rule by its ID or name. edit    (Not implemented) Edits a rule with your default editor. list    Lists rules available in DB. parse   Parses rule files. search  Searches through your rules. stats   Prints stats about the database contents.
+  add      Add a new rule to the database. config   Review and change yaramanager configuration. db       Manage your databases del      Delete a rule by its ID or name. edit     Edits a rule with your default editor. export   Export rules from the database. get      Get rules from the database. list     Lists rules available in DB. parse    Parses rule files. read     Read rules from stdin. search   Searches through your rules. stats    Prints stats about the database contents. version  Displays the current version.
 ```